Raleigh Croshaw: Ancient planter

+Captain Raleigh Croshaw was last referred to on 27 December 1624, when Captain Francis West was ordered by General Court of Virginia to inventory the estate of Raleigh Croshaw, deceased.
+What happened to his 500 acres of land and who it may have passed to is unknown at this time.
+The details of the settlement of his estate by the Council or Court are unknown.
+Elizabeth City records prior to 1684 were destroyed by fires and wars, so we may never know.

 Death

-On December 27, 1624, Captain Francis West was instructed to take an inventory of his estate.
+On December 27, 1624, Captain Francis West was instructed to take an inventory of Raleigh Croshaw's estate.

 Richard and Joseph Croshaw of York County (adjacent to Elizabeth City County) are listed in several records dating from the colony's first five or six decades.

-By 1637 the York County settlers had already begun to breach their own palisade and move into Indian land on the other side.
+By 1637, the York County settlers had already begun to breach their own palisade and move into Indian land on the other side.
 The area between Queens Creek and Ware Creek was called the "Indian Fields," referring to its use by Native Americans for planting corn communally.
 Again, it was Joseph Croshaw and Richard Croshaw who were the first to move into the area.
 In 1637 and 1638, they each patented a few thousand acres about where the Camp Peary government center is located today.
 They controlled most of the land in that area for the next 20–25 years.